14K, 18K, 22K Gold Jewelry: Which One Is Best for You? (And Why 24K Is Not)

 The origin of the term “karat” is the same as that of the term carat, but it refers to the fineness of gold.
 One karat is equivalent to 1/24th part pure gold in an alloy.
 Therefore, a 14-karat or 14k gold ring is made up of 14 parts of gold and 10 parts of another metal, such as copper.
 The usual carat weights are 10, 14, 18, 22, and 24.
 There is nothing above 24k gold since it is pure gold.

-Different Karat Values Decoded
+Decoded: Different Gold Karat Values in Jewelry

 different gold jewelry karats